 Our Mission

-To leverage the global momentum of the 2026 FIFA World Cup and the cultural power of hip- hop to raise awareness, inspire action, and create lasting systemic change in the fight against racism, racial discrimination, xenophobia, and related intolerance in North America and beyond.
+To leverage the global momentum of the 2026 World Cup and the cultural power of hip- hop during the Second International Decade for People of African Descent, to raise awareness, inspire action, and create lasting systemic change in the fight against racism, racial discrimination, xenophobia, and related intolerance.

 Our Vision